Geographical Peer Matching for P2P Energy Sharing: Related Work

 The solutions explored in this paper relate to the hypergraph matching problem, especially to the works proposing mechanisms to compute practical solutions.
+The hypergraph matching problem does not permit a polynomial time $o(k/\log k)$-approximation unless P = NP~\cite{HazanSS06}.
 All the best heuristic algorithms that have been proposed to solve the problem are based on the notion of ``local search''~\cite{arkin1998local}.
-Local search consists in incrementally improving a starting solution by performing a series of small changes (typically switching membership of a node from one partition to another).
-The most competitive algorithm for the hypergraph matching problem is given by Berman~\cite{berman2000d}, providing a $(k+1)/2$-approximation algorithm.
+Local search consists in incrementally improving a starting solution by performing a series of small changes (typically switching membership of a node from one partition to another), that is known to be competitive to the optimal algorithm.
+A local search algorithm is used for example in~\cite{chandra2001greedy} to solve greedily the weighted $k$-set problem while showing that the introduced algorithm is $2(k+1)/3$-competitive.
+One of the most competitive algorithms for the hypergraph matching problem is given by Berman~\cite{berman2000d}, providing a $(k+1)/2$-approximation algorithm.
 The algorithm is based on finding independent set in $d$-claw free graphs, and it requires a series of prepossessing steps in order to solve the hypergraph matching problem, \eg{} \cite{zhang2019virtual} makes these steps explicit to obtain a hypergraph matching algorithm from Berman's algorithm.
+Other works~\cite{wang2016hypergraph,zhao2020hypergraph} have used a similar pipeline to solve greedily the hypergraph matching problem based on local search.
+Recent improvements on Berman's algorithm are given in~\cite{Neuwohner21,Neuwohner22,Neuwohner23}.
 MWHM has also been studied in a distributed setting~\cite{cui2007distributed}, as well as under ``$b$-matching'' generalizations~\cite{parekh2014generalized} where nodes can appear in $b$ different hyperedges instead of one only.